sazwinters/Custom-Game-Resolutions-Android/README.md

 ## 📋 Overview

-This Magisk module silently sets **optimized resolution downscaling** for over **300 popular games** directly via Android’s built-in Game Manager API.
+This Magisk module silently sets **optimized resolution downscaling** for over **300 popular games** directly via Android’s built-in Game Mode Interventions API.
 No third‑party apps or per‑game configuration required.
 Once installed, your games will render at a lower internal resolution, lowering GPU load while keeping the UI crisp.

 **Designed for low‑end and mid‑range devices**, but applicable to any device running Android 12 or later.